-The risk with books about writing is you could spend all of your time reading them and never, you know, actually write.
-So I have restricted my diet of writing books to just four.
-Story Genius' exercises actually got me writing, but there's some theory and structure behind it—it's not one of those awful "formula" writing books—so it makes the list of four.
+Books about writing?
+You can spend your time reading them and never, you know, actually write.
+So I'm on as strict diet for these things.
+Story Genius' exercises actually got me writing.
+There's some theory and structure behind it, but it's not one of those "formula" books.

-Cron's previous book, Wired for Story, says cognitive science shows our brains are "wired" to a reward signal from stories and this probably has some survival benefit.
-It takes a look at how story devices fire the wiring.
+Cron says cognitive science shows our brains are "wired" to a reward signal from stories.
+This has some survival benefit.
+Cron wrote another book, Wired for Story, which looks at how story devices fire the wiring.

-Story Genius has the same cognitive science angle but it's focused on building a story from theme, to character, to acts and finally into a plot and scenes.
-Exercises show you how to build up a story this way, so it's a nice complement to Robert McKee's Story.
-McKee explains a story structure with excellent examples from popular films, but doesn't provide much guidance for a new author.
-Story Genius has that.
+Story Genius has the same cognitive science angle but focused on building a story.
+From theme, to character, to acts and finally into a plot and scenes.
+Exercises show you how to build up a story this way.
+It's a nice complement to Robert McKee's Story which has what but not how.

 Software engineer.
 This blog does not represent my employer.